10 Tips For Mindful Leadership

 While the popular TV series ‘Mad Men’ is cast and set in the ‘50’s, there is still much truth in the script – agencies do often create a culture where there is a general disregard for co-workers.
-Backstabbing and excessive self-promotion are often the primary road to career advancement.
+Like other cut-throat industries, backstabbing and excessive self-promotion are often the primary road to career advancement.

 However, ad agencies are paid to have their finger on the pulse of what’s going on in society, and most employees fit the hipster/trendsetter stereotype perfectly – so it’s no surprise that with a shift in consciousness happening in the mainstream, there is also (finally) a shift occurring within the ad agencies themselves.
-We were intrigued to see this article from DW +H’s Director of Strategy, and view it as another encouraging sign that the business world is undergoing a transformation.
+And if ad agencies can make this shift, so can any industry.

-I can’t claim to be a master at practicing Mindful Leadership – I’m an early student who is impressed by the initial results in my business and personal life.
-It’s an amazing gift to become more self-aware, and I’d like to share this awareness with anybody who is interested.
-I’ve made it public that my New Year’s resolution is to practice more Mindful Leadership in 2013, and I hope you’ll feel inspired to join me and perhaps inspire your co-workers as well.
+I can’t claim to be a master at practicing Mindful Leadership - I’m a student of mindfulness who is impressed by the initial results in my business and personal life.
+It’s an amazing gift to become more self-aware, and I’d like to share this awareness with anybody who is interested, and I hope you’ll feel inspired to join me and perhaps inspire your co-workers as well.

-For the Christmas/New Years holiday break, I picked up the book “Mindful Leadership” by Maria Gonzalez and it really drove home many of the points I learned in my retreat weekend.
-Maria outlines 9 practices for being a Mindful Leader, which I’ll share with you.
-And I believe anyone in any job or position can benefit from exploring these 9 skills.
-After all, we are all leaders – regardless of our seniority, age or social status.
+Anyone in any job or position can benefit from exploring these skills.
+After all, we are all leaders - regardless of our seniority, age or social status.

 1. BE PRESENT